GwendolynK-zz/cfg-editor/README.md

 <br>

 ### --version_3.5-- cfg_editor_v3.5.sh
- commets the last bracket and then adds the module better than the previous version
+ commets the last bracket and then adds the module <br>
+ better than the previous version
 <br>
 <br>